National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Electronic Health Record (EHR) research has become an increasingly important tool to evaluate real-world evidence (RWE) to understand insights into treatment effectiveness, the impact of healthcare interventions, and our understanding of rare diseases.
 EHRs provide access to large, diverse patient populations and longitudinal data that allows observations of health changes over time or in cross-section.
 The strength of the EHR is that it reflects real-world care and is often a better representation of clinical care than the controlled settings of a traditional clinical trial.
-However, with this comes challenges of interpreting differences in care delivery, data standards, and merging expertise from clinical subject matter experts, clinical informaticists, biostatisticians and epidemiologists, medical terminologists, and other experts as healthcare data is linked with other health assets to move toward a more comprehensive representation of a patient’s lived experience relative their health outcomes.
+However, with this comes challenges of interpreting differences in care delivery, data standards, and merging expertise from clinical subject matter experts, clinical informaticists, biostatisticians and epidemiologists, medical terminologists, and other experts as healthcare data is linked with other health assets to move toward a more comprehensive representation of a patient's lived experience relative their health outcomes.

 :::{.callout-note icon=false}